UK- commercial Installation

 UK - Residential installation

 A private residency in Yorkshire wanted to install a court in the garden.
 The owner has a passion for the sport and saw it as a great addition to the tennis court already installed.

 The base was constructed using a reinforced ring-beam over crushed stone.
 The playing surface was finished in tarmac.

 The client had a building team on site already working on the house renovation.
 They were capable of doing the work on the base and we therefore provided the exact specification and working method to them and they were able to build the correct base.

 We then installed the court over that base.

-We used a very dark green colour for the metal structure and a green turf to blend with the surrounding grassy areas.
+We used a dark green for the metal structure and a green turf to blend with the surrounding grassy areas.

 The court we installed was a club model, with 8 x LED floodlights.

-The court is a panoramic mobile PRO model, with 32 x LED floodlights.
+The court we installed was a pro club 1 model, with 8 x LED floodlights.